strimzi/strimzi.github.io/_posts/2025-01-15-moving-data-between-JBOD-disks-using-cruise-control.md

 # ...
 ```

-If you now check the PVCs then you will see that they are not deleted.
+Checking the PVCs, we see that they are not deleted.
 ```shell
  kubectl get pvc -n myproject
 ```